 Neurodermatitis - causes, symptoms and care tips

-August 2, 2021
+August 02, 2021

 Neurodermatitis - causes, symptoms and care tips

-by Mara Hageneier
+Mara Hageneier

 You don't want to be in that skin.
-However, around 2 million children and 2.5 million adults are affected by the skin condition atopic dermatitis every year (source: German Dermatological Society).
+However, around 2 million children and 2.5 million adults are affected by the skin disease atopic dermatitis every year (source: German Dermatological Society).
 It is estimated that around 14% of all people will suffer from this skin condition at some point in their lives.
 This makes atopic dermatitis one of the most common chronic skin diseases and is now even considered a disease of civilization.
 All the more reason to pay a little more attention to the topic.
 Because the more you know about your unpleasant companion, the better you can deal with it.
 In this article, you can find out the best way to make friends with it and what you can do about it.

-• 1. clarity in the jungle of terms
+1. Clarity in the jungle of terms

-• 2 How does atopic dermatitis develop and where does it come from?
+2. How does atopic dermatitis develop and where does it come from?

-• 3. how can I tell if I have atopic dermatitis?
+3. How can I tell if I have atopic dermatitis?

-• 4. provocation factors - what triggers atopic dermatitis?
+4. Provocation factors - what triggers atopic dermatitis?

-• 5. how you can make friends with your skin again!
+5. How you can make friends with your skin again!

-• 6 My tips: What helps with neurodermatitis?
+6. My tips: What helps with neurodermatitis?

-• 1 What is atopic dermatitis?
+1 What is atopic dermatitis?
 Atopic eczema or atopic dermatitis?
 Clarity in the jungle of terms

 The term "neurodermatitis" is derived from the Greek and refers to nerve, skin and inflammation.
 Although it is now known that inflammation of the nerves is not the cause of these skin changes, the term atopic dermatitis is still widely used.
 Doctors, on the other hand, prefer the terms "atopic dermatitis" or "atopic eczema".
 Both indicate an inflammatory reaction of the skin in combination with an increased tendency to allergies and hypersensitivity reactions.